 Make Homemade Remedies for Dandruff

-- 1 Homemade Remedies for Dandruff
+- 1 All About Dandruff

 Dandruff is a common scalp problem that many people have to contend with.

 For some, this problem is both embarrassing and stubborn, and in extreme cases, people with dandruff dare not wear black during the day because the flakes that fall off from their scalp will surely show.
 Those who have to wear a black uniform to work are often dismayed at the thought that their backs or shoulders will be inevitably covered with the unmistakable traces of that white powdery substance known as dandruff.
-To solve this problem, many try one type of anti-dandruff shampoo after another, only to end up with dry hair while the problem of dandruff persists.
-If you are living with the same problem, you will be glad to know that there are quite a few remedies for dandruff just lying around in your home.
+To solve this problem, many try one type of anti-dandruff shampoo after another; only to end up with dry hair while the problem of dandruff persists.
+If you are living with the same problem, you will be happy to know there are quite a few remedies for dandruff just lying around in your home.
 Read on and find out which ones may be the answer to your predicament.

 This condition is often accompanied by itching.
 In mild cases, dandruff can be relatively easy to control with the use of an anti-dandruff shampoo.
 Some studies suggest that more than a third of the North American population is affected by dandruff, regardless of sex and ethnicity.
 The flaking worsens with exposure to extreme temperatures.